Chapter 15: The Voice of God 060525

 not for the present circumstances, I am sure, that this little spot of

-earth, could have fooled even an angel of God; into thinking that he
+earth, could have fooled even an angel of God into thinking that he was

-was walking through the Garden of Eden.
-Thirty meters to my front a
+walking through the Garden of Eden.
+Thirty meters to my front a mongoose

-mongoose hopped from spot to spot.
-While watching that mongoose, that
+hopped from spot to spot.
+While watching that mongoose, that same

-same peaceful feeling came over me, which I had experienced months ago,
+peaceful feeling came over me, which I had experienced months ago, as I

-as I sat along that riverbank.
-I know now that it was the peace
+sat along that riverbank.
+I know now that it was the peace associated

-associated with the rising up of the Holy Spirit, in my soul.
-He knew
+with the rising up of the Holy Spirit, in my soul.
+He knew something

-something which we didn't know.
-He knew that left to our own devices; we
+which we didn't know.
+He knew if we were left to our own devices; we

 were not going to live long enough to reach our second check point.
 And